uyamazak/oceanus/README.md

 web server
 Get parameters and save to Redis list and PubSub.

-- python3
+- Python3
 - falcon https://falconframework.org/
 - Cerberus http://docs.python-cerberus.org/en/stable/

 ### r2bq/
-Remove the data from Redis list and save to BigQuery.
+Pull the data from Redis list and save to BigQuery.

-- python3
+- Python3
 - Redis
 - BigQuery

 ### redis-pd/
+Redis with Persistent Disc.

 https://redis.io/
 Docker image of most official of Redis With Persistent Disc on GCP.